Crufixs/Bean-and-Bean-OTPS/README.md

 ## Features
 *  Within the Bean&Bean website application, users can navigate through the site and see all the information and available products from the Bean & Bean company
 *  Before users can order a product, they must first Log-in as customer to the website using a signed up account that has already completed the email verification process
-*  In order to sign up a customer account the user needs to input their information, answer the captcha correctly, and verify their email.
+*  In order to sign up a customer account, the user needs to input their information, answer the captcha correctly, and verify their email.
 *  When the customers order through the website, they can get a proof-of-order per each order as a pdf file.
 They can also get their order history in the same format.
 *  Customers can also write a review on the Bean & Bean company throuh the About us page
 *  The Bean&Bean company is notified for every activity that goes through the website.
 The website application does this by emailing every order placed and every review made to the Bean&Bean company email
+*  The owner of the company has an admin account that can be used to manage orders from the website application.
+The website offers an interface that allows the admin to organize the orders and set each of the order's status

 ## Pictures of the Website Application
 *  The Landing page